syncfusion-content/wpf-docs/wpf/Scheduler/Resource-Grouping.md

 >**Note**
 •   By default, the `SchedulerResource` is set as the `DataContext` for the `ResourceHeaderTemplateSelector` for both `SchedulerResource` and custom data object in the `ResourceCollection`.
-•   The custom data object can be bound in the `ResourceHeaderTemplateSelector` by using the property of `SchedulerResource.Data`.
+•   The custom data object can be bound in the `ResourceHeaderTemplateSelector` by using the property of [SchedulerResource.Data](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SchedulerResource.html#Syncfusion_UI_Xaml_Scheduler_SchedulerResource_Data).

 ![WPF scheduler custom ResourceHeaderTemplateSelector ](Resource_Images/CustomDataTemplateSelecor.png)